LogtalkDotOrg/logtalk3/library/options/NOTES.md

 predicates get or test the first (leftmost) occurrence.

 The library also supports a user-defined ``fix_option/2`` predicate.
-An usage example is when an option value can be a relative file path that should be expanded before used.
+A usage example is when an option value can be a relative file path that should be expanded before use.
 Another usage example would be converting from a user-friendly option to a form more suitable for internal processing.
 When a call to the ``fix_option/2`` predicate fails, the option is used as-is.